benjaminmetzler/OpenRemoteHub/documentation/new_remotes.md

 sudo udevadm trigger
 ```

-A mapping for the Harmony Companion has already been installed to the Pi and can be used as a sample.
+A mapping for the Harmony Companion has already been installed to the Pi and can be used as an example.